2020 rivals hottest year on record, pushing Earth closer to a critical climate threshold

 Overall, the final 2020 result represents a “photo finish,” said Zeke Hausfather, a climate expert at the Breakthrough Institute who works on the Berkeley Earth temperature database.
 “For most of the records, 2020 will be effectively tied with 2016, within the uncertainty of our estimates.”

-2020′s extreme heat means that the planet last year, and in 2016, was roughly 1.2 degrees Celsius (2.16 degrees Fahrenheit) warmer than it was in the late 1800s, which climate researchers dub the preindustrial period.
-The United Kingdom’s Met Office puts that figure even higher, at just shy of 1.3 degrees Celsius (2.34 degrees Fahrenheit) of warming, when compared with the preindustrial period from 1850 to 1900.
+2020′s extreme heat means that the planet last year, and in 2016, was roughly 1.2 degrees Celsius (2.16 degrees Fahrenheit) warmer than it was in the late 1800s, which climate researchers dub the pre-Industrial period.
+Britain’s Met Office puts that figure even higher, at just shy of 1.3 degrees Celsius (2.34 degrees Fahrenheit) of warming, when compared with the pre-Industrial period from 1850 to 1900.

 It all has scientists concerned that a very momentous climate record could be coming quite soon: We could see a year that breaches, for the first time, the 1.5 degrees Celsius (2.7 degrees Fahrenheit) temperature threshold.

-Meanwhile, individual years can vary in temperature by more than 0.1 degrees Celsius (0.18 degrees Fahrenheit) because of natural factors that shape the climate, such as the El Niño and La Niña cycle in the Pacific.
+Meanwhile, individual years can vary in temperature by more than 0.1 degrees Celsius (0.18 degrees Fahrenheit) because of natural factors that shape the climate, such as El Niño and La Niña cycles in the Pacific.

 What this effectively means is that, while every year won’t be warmer than the last, records will occur at regular intervals.
 And although no one can say precisely when it will occur, a first leap over 1.5 degrees Celsius could soon be among them.